micahjsmith/pelican-bibliography/README.md

 BIBLIOGRAPHY_CITATION_SAVE_AS = "files/citation/{key}/index.html"
 ```

+### References

+To add a formatted reference within a page or post, use the special notation `@bibentry(citeKey)`.
+When the page or post is generated from your content, such strings will be replaced with the formatted reference text.

+Notes
+* The cite key must exist in your bibliography.
+* The reference will be formatted using the `bibentry` jinja macro.

+### Bibliography

+To add the every formatted reference at once, use the special notation `@bibliography`.
+This is equivalent to adding separate `@bibentry` text for every cite key in the default sort order.

 ### Bibliography page

 A main application of this is to create a research page that displays some collection of published research.
 For example, you could create a new template in your theme, `bibliography.html` that renders your research: